Hyperbolic geometry, continued fractions and classification of the finitely generated totally ordered dimension groups: Introduction

 \section{Introduction}

-The dimension of a subspace of the euclidean space ${\Bbb R}^n$ can be 1, 2, 3 or more.
-It is no longer true that dimension of any non-trivial subspace of the euclidean space ${\Bbb R}^{\infty}$ is a positive integer.
+The dimension of a subspace of the Euclidean space ${\Bbb R}^n$ can be 1, 2, 3 or more.
+It is no longer true that dimension of any non-trivial subspace of the infinite-dimensional Euclidean space ${\Bbb R}^{\infty}$ is a positive integer.
 It was discovered by von Neumann that there exist linear subspaces in ${\Bbb R}^{\infty}$ of a non-integer (continuous) dimension.
-In fact, there exists a dimension function on projections in a von Neumann algebra, which takes on any real value in the interval $[0,1]$.
+Namely, there exists a dimension function on the projections in a von Neumann algebra ranging in the unit interval.

-Unlike von Neumann algebras, the dimension function on the projections of a $C^*$-algebra, $A$, takes value in an abelian group, $K_0(A)$, rather than in ${\Bbb R}$ \cite{E}, Ch.
-1. The range of dimension function in $K_0(A)$ is known as a {\it dimension group} of $A$.
+Unlike the von Neumann algebras, the dimension function on the projections of a $C^*$-algebra, $A$, takes value in an abelian group, $K_0(A)$, rather than in ${\Bbb R}$, see e.g. [Effros 1981] \cite{E}, Chapter 1.
+For instance, if $A$ is an AF-algebra {\it ibid.}, then the range of the dimension function in $K_0(A)$ is known as a {\it dimension group} of $A$, see appendix for the definition.
 The classification of such groups is a difficult open problem.

-In \cite{EfS} Effros and Shen classified the dicyclic dimension groups, i.e. dimension groups inside the abelian group ${\Bbb Z}^2$.
-The result says that each dicyclic group can be assigned a positive irrational number $\alpha$, defined up to the action of matrix group $GL(2,{\Bbb Z})$, and such that if

-is a regular continued fraction of $\alpha$, then one gets a representation of the dicyclic group via simplicial dimension groups:
+In the remarkable paper [Effros \& Shen 1980] \cite{EfS}, the authors classified the dicyclic dimension groups, i.e. dimension groups inside the abelian group ${\Bbb Z}^2$.
+Their main result says that each simple dicyclic group can be assigned a positive irrational number $\alpha$, defined modulo the action of matrix group $GL(2,{\Bbb Z})$, and such that if $\alpha=[a_0,a_1,a_2,\dots]$ is a regular continued fraction of $\alpha$, then one gets a representation of the dicyclic group via the simplicial dimension groups:

-see Theorem 3.2 of \cite{EfS}.
-The irrational $\alpha$ is a {\it slope} of the straight line in the plane, which is the universal cover of a two-dimensional torus, see \cite{EfS} Theorem 2.1.
-The range of dimension function (an order) in ${\Bbb Z}^2$ is described by the cone $P_{\alpha}=\{(k,l)\in {\Bbb Z}^2~|~\alpha k+l\ge 0\}$, and it is shown that every dicyclic dimension group arises in this way.
+see [Effros \& Shen 1980] \cite{EfS}, Theorem 3.2.
+The irrational $\alpha$ is a {\it slope} of the straight line in the plane, which is the universal cover of two-dimensional torus, see [Effros \& Shen 1980] \cite{EfS} Theorem 2.1.
+The range of the dimension function (a positive cone) in ${\Bbb Z}^2$ is the half-plane $P_{\alpha}=\{(k,l)\in {\Bbb Z}^2~|~\alpha k+l\ge 0\}$, and it is shown that each simple dicyclic dimension group arises in this way.